OUR TEAM

 Md Hasibul Amin is currently pursuing his Ph.D. in Computer Engineering at the University of South Carolina.
 He received his B.Sc. in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology in 2019.
 His research interests include Hardware Accelerator Design for Machine Learning and Neuromorphic Computing.
 He is currently working on In-Memory Analog Computing in the ICAS Lab.

 Peyton Chandarana received his B.S.E. in Computer Engineering from the University of South Carolina, Columbia, SC, USA in 2019.
 Prior to joining the iCAS Lab in the spring of 2021, he worked on building an Amazon Alexa skill for healthcare applications as well as aiding in researching proteins similar to COVID-19.
-He is currently pursuing a Ph.D. in Computer Science at the University of South Carolina.
-His current interests include Neuromorphic Computing, Biologically Inspired Computing, and Bioinformatics.
-His research consists of Neuromorphic Computing topics in the iCAS Lab.
+He is currently pursuing a Ph.D. in Computer Engineering at the University of South Carolina.
+His research interests consist of neuromorphic computing, edge computing, and hardware design for machine learning accelerators.

 MohammadReza Mohammadi received his B.Sc degree in computer engineering (hardware) from Mazandaran University of Science and Technology in 2016.
 He pursued his master's Also in Computer engineering (Computer Architecture) at the University of Tehran.
 During his master's, he worked on digital design for Machine Learning algorithms.
-He graduated from the University of Tehran in 2019.
 Currently, he is a Ph.D. student at the University of South Carolina.
 His research in the iCAS lab includes Neuromorphic computing, Digital design for Machine Learning algorithms, In-Memory Processing, and bio-inspired computing.

 Brendan Reidy is pursuing his Ph.D. in computer engineering at the University of South Carolina.
 He received his bachelor's degree in computer science in Fall 2021.
 His research focuses on machine learning at the edge for computer vision and natural language processing applications.
 Brendan has led several projects including industry collaborations, various works with mixed precision neural networks, and deployment of large language models on edge AI devices.
 Over multiple summers, Brendan has also interned at multiple companies to research AI applications in industry.

-Hasti Zanganeh is currently working towards a Ph.D. in computer science at the University of South Carolina, having earned a bachelor's degree in mathematics in Fall 2022.
-Her research focuses on machine learning and neuromorphic systems, with a background of two years in researching differential equations and partial differential equations.
+Hasti Zanganeh is currently a graduate student in computer science at the University of South Carolina, having earned a bachelor's degree in mathematics in Fall 2022.
+Her research focuses on distributed machine learning, edge computing, and neuromorphic systems, with a background of two years in researching differential equations and partial differential equations.

 Masters Students